-1-123.
-If you mark "Yes" for related services under transportation, do you need to address it elsewhere in the IEP?
+4-34.
+If you mark "Yes" for transportation, do you need to address it elsewhere in the IEP?

-Transportation does not need to be addressed further unless instruction is being provided. (e.g., teaching a student how to use public transportation).
+Transportation does not need to be addressed further unless instruction is being provided (e.g., teaching a student how to use public transportation).

-1-124.
+4-35.
 Should the bus driver be aware of the IEP?

-If Yes is checked regarding the student's need for transportation accommodations or modifications, a representative from the Transportation Department should be included in the discussion and decision-making for this section of the IEP if at all possible.
-If they cannot attend, at a minimum, the bus driver or transportation personnel must be informed of his/her responsibilities.
+If Yes is checked regarding the student's need for transportation accommodations or modifications, a representative from the Transportation Department should be included in the discussion and decision- making for this section of the IEP.